Legacy Archive for Microwave Background Data Analysis (LAMBDA): An Overview: Data Products

 LAMBDA also hosts ancillary data sets of interest to the CMB community, such as measurements of {\bf diffuse Galactic emission} for CMB or intensity mapping foreground studies.
-These data sets are available \href{https://lambda.gsfc.nasa.gov/product/foreground/fg_diffuse.cfm}{here}.
+These data sets are available \href{https://lambda.gsfc.nasa.gov/product/foreground/fg_diffuse.cfm}{here} [\citenum{lambdafg}].

-A collection of Galactic and extragalactic {\bf compact source catalogs} from radio, microwave, and infrared frequencies is provided \href{https://lambda.gsfc.nasa.gov/product/foreground/fg_comp_source.cfm}{here}.
+A collection of Galactic and extragalactic {\bf compact source catalogs} from radio, microwave, and infrared frequencies is provided \href{https://lambda.gsfc.nasa.gov/product/foreground/fg_comp_source.cfm}{here} [\citenum{lambdasources}].

-{\bf Catalogs of clusters} detected using the Sunyaev Zel'dovich (SZ) effect from ACT, \planck, and SPT, SZ angular power spectrum templates, and SZ simulations, are available \href{https://lambda.gsfc.nasa.gov/product/foreground/fg_sz_cluster.cfm}{here}.
+{\bf Catalogs of clusters} detected using the Sunyaev Zel'dovich (SZ) effect from ACT, \planck, and SPT, SZ angular power spectrum templates, and SZ simulations, are available \href{https://lambda.gsfc.nasa.gov/product/foreground/fg_sz_cluster.cfm}{here} [\citenum{lambdaclusters}].

-Plots of CMB temperature, polarization, and gravitational lensing power spectra from various experiments, designed for use in presentations, are provided on the LAMBDA \href{https://lambda.gsfc.nasa.gov/graphics/}{graphics page}.
-A lensing bandpower plot is provided as an example in Figure~\ref{fig:bandpower}, updated with the \planck\ 2018 results [\citenum{planck/08:2018}].
+Plots of CMB temperature, polarization, and gravitational lensing power spectra from various experiments, designed for use in presentations, are provided on the LAMBDA \href{https://lambda.gsfc.nasa.gov/graphics/}{graphics page} [\citenum{lambdagraphicshome}].
+A lensing bandpower plot is provided as an example in Figure~\ref{fig:bandpower}.